Legàmi d'Arte (Bonds of Art)

 Act 1: Fondamenti e Fratture (Foundations & Fractures)

-• In Florence, Giulietta Rossi begins an ambitious mural series inside the family villa, aiming to preserve her father Lorenzo Rossi’s legacy through visual storytelling.
+• In Pisa, Giulietta Rossi begins an ambitious mural series inside the family villa, aiming to preserve her father Lorenzo Rossi’s legacy through visual storytelling.

 • Giulietta’s eldest sister, Giacinta Mancini, expands her gallery’s influence, secretly acquiring stolen or forged works while maintaining a polished public image.